 ORLANDO, Fla. -- The pace of health IT adoption has been accelerated by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
-That "unprecedented momentum" heralds the largest and most widespread implementation of health IT the world has ever seen, U.S. Department of Health & Human Services Secretary Kathleen Sebelius said during the Wednesday keynote at the Healthcare Information and Management Systems Society (HIMSS)
+That "unprecedented momentum" heralds the largest and most widespread implementation of health IT the world has ever seen, U.S. Department of Health & Human Services Secretary Kathleen Sebelius said during the Wednesday keynote at the Healthcare Information and Management Systems Society (HIMSS) 2011 conference.

 "The energy and creativity and commitment to improving health are a positive sign," Sibelius said.
 "Eventually, we'll see hospital after hospital clear out their file cabinets.
 For future generations, jokes about doctors' handwriting will be a thing of the past."